Get,

 8. Amla

 Amla fruits contain vitamin C in ample amounts.
-Vitamin C is a potent antioxidant beneficial in many health conditions.4 You can involve one fresh amla fruit in your everyday diet to help with swollen gums.
+Vitamin C is a potent antioxidant beneficial in many health conditions.
+You can include one fresh amla fruit in your everyday diet to help with swollen gums.
 You can also use amla powder by mixing it with some water.
 You can drink this water to take care of your swollen gums.

 If you are suffering from allergies to the remedies mentioned above, you should avoid using them.
 Instead, choose a remedy that works best for you.